atrocore/atrocore/docs/en/user-guide/export-core.md

 ## Export Permissions

-By default, data export is enabled for all TreoCore users.
+By default, data export is enabled for all AtroCore users.
 However, export permissions can be disabled by the administrator.
 In this case, the `Export` option will not be shown in the mass actions menu:

 ![Export option disabled](../../_assets/export/export-option-disabled.jpg)